-Fun Palaces 2018 is a free, international celebration of community, bringing people together with arts, science, crafts and technology, taking place across the UK and globally, on the same weekend.
+Fun Palaces 2018 was a free, international celebration of community, bringing people together with arts, science, crafts and technology, taking place across the UK and globally, on the same weekend.

-On Saturday 6th October, Fun Palace at Krowji will host activities, workshops and demonstrations led by some of the artists and makers with studios at Krowji.
-Visitors of all ages and abilities will have the chance to interact with artists, learn techniques and try out hands-on activities (visitors under 16 should make sure they bring a responsible adult who won’t mind getting messy too!).
-The Melting Pot Cafe will be open during the event, serving tasty refreshments to feed visitors creativity!
+On Saturday 6th October 2018, Fun Palace at Krowji hosted activities, workshops and demonstrations led by some of the artists and makers with studios at Krowji.
+Visitors of all ages and abilities had the chance to interact with artists, learn techniques and try out hands-on activities (visitors under 16 had to make sure they brought a responsible adult who didn’t mind getting messy too!).
+The Melting Pot Cafe was open during the event, serving tasty refreshments to feed visitors creativity!

-Ten talented artists and makers will be sharing their skills, stories and creative secrets, including jeweller Nicola Bottono who’ll be showing visitors how to form metal and Melanie Johns & Fijke Middendorp who will be demonstrating techniques of printing without a press.
-If conditions are just right and visitors are really lucky, they may even catch a glimpse of acrobatic dance performers swinging from abseil lines on the Krowji walls.
+Ten talented artists and makers shared their skills, stories and creative secrets, including jeweller Nicola Bottono who showed visitors how to form metal and Melanie Johns & Fijke Middendorp who demonstrated techniques of printing without a press.
+Visitors were really lucky and even caught a glimpse of acrobatic dance performers swinging from abseil lines on the Krowji walls.

-Mixed media artists Vicki Aimers & Marie Magor will be encouraging visitors to print onto fabric using inks and handmade stamps to create work inspired by the Tregellas Tapestries, Redruth’s hidden treasure, ahead of their relocation to Kresen Kernow.
+Mixed media artists Vicki Aimers & Marie Magor encouraged visitors to print onto fabric using inks and handmade stamps to create work inspired by the Tregellas Tapestries, Redruth’s hidden treasure, ahead of their relocation to Kresen Kernow.

 Fun Palaces create events that bring together arts and sciences – but above all PEOPLE – to work together, create together, have FUN together, and in doing so, build our own communities, from the grassroots up.
 The Fun Palace at Krowji has been supported by FEAST.